STEP 1 – Rocket Fuselage.

 To do this:

-- We compress air in a tank that can be released quickly by a valve.
+- We compress air in a tank that can be quickly released through a valve.

 - At the end of the valve, a tube that has the same diameter as our rocket’s fuselage is attached.